Local band Leaner, Lunker, and Betsy reunites for show at The Press, brings wedding love story full circle

 “Being able to come back and reconnect with these old friends is important and nostalgic,” Ghiglia said.
 “And being asked to play at this wedding feels kind of like a fairy tale.”

-“This event tying in something that happened 40 years ago, us singing the same song — it’s really exciting,” Macgregor said.
+“This event tying in something that happened 40 years ago, us singing the same song — it’s really exciting,” MacGregor said.

 The group will also play a show at The Press on Friday.

-“Anytime I get to work with Joe and Rick, it’s really fun,” Macgregor said.
+“Anytime I get to work with Joe and Rick, it’s really fun,” MacGregor said.

 “It’ll be a lot of nostalgia music,” Ghiglia said.